-Yes - in line with rules which apply in the secondary market.
-This is required to avoid distorting the electricity market.
+The issue is relatively straightforward and the maximum level of harmonisation should be sought reflecting rules which apply already in the secondary market.
+This is required to avoid distorting the electricity market between Member States due to varying costs of carrying different levels of collateral..